richardschoen/iforgit/README.md

 The initial command set provides Git editing integration, however other features such as a 5250 client, web client, continuous integration and object management commands will be added if we see demand for this.

-Check out the site above and request a demo if you think it fits your IBM i source management needs.
+Check out the http://iforgit.com site above and request a demo if you think it fits your IBM i source management needs.

+If you have any questions or issues to report, please use this repository.
+This site is also where source examples for using iForgit will be posted as documents.